Neuropsychology Residency Program

-Our Department of Neuropsychology faculty consists of 16 neuropsychologists (including seven ABPP board-certified neuropsychologists) and two rehabilitation psychologists who see both inpatients and outpatients on neurosurgical, neurological, and rehabilitation services.
+Our Department of Neuropsychology faculty consists of 14 neuropsychologists (including five ABPP and one ABN board-certified neuropsychologists) and two rehabilitation psychologists (including one ABPP board-certified) who see both inpatients and outpatients on neurosurgical, neurological, and rehabilitation services.
 Barrow is a high-volume neurosurgical center and is home to one of the nation’s busiest deep brain stimulation programs, a comprehensive epilepsy surgery center, the Muhammad Ali Parkinson Center, one of the most active brain tumor treatment centers in the U.S., and a Level I Trauma Center with a 52-bed inpatient neurorehabilitation unit.
 The Institute also provides care to more stroke patients than any other center in the Southwest and participates in the Arizona Alzheimer’s Consortium.
 There are prestigious residency programs in neurosurgery, neurology, and neuroradiology, in addition to our postdoctoral training program for advanced clinical work and research in human neuropsychology.

 Barrow neuropsychology residents are valued members of our team whose time is spent acquiring neuropsychological knowledge and skills required for eventual independent practice.
 We offer residents a wide breadth and volume of patients with neurological disorders as well as dedicated educational seminars and research training.
 Barrow offers two tracks of training within the Residency Program in Clinical Neuropsychology:

 - Neurorehabilitation with a specialty in neuropsychological rehabilitation